Amrita University B.Tech 2026

 Criteria of Year of Appearance in JEE Main 2026 | Students appearing in JEE Main 2026 must have passed class 12 not earlier than 2023. |

-NTA will conduct the JEE Main 2026 registration for session 1 on November 2025.
-The JEE Main registration for session 2 will commence in January 2026.
-The application process involves registration, form filling, uploading photographs & signatures and payment of registration fees.
+NTA is conducting the JEE Main 2026 registration for session 1 from October 31 to November 27, 2025.
+The application process involves registration, form filling, uploading photographs & signatures, and payment of registration fees.
 Candidates can fill and submit the JEE Main application form on the website, jeemain.nta.nic.in.

 Frequently Asked Questions (FAQs)